Xazax-hun/csa-testbench/README.md

 #### Optional configuration values

-* **Configurations**: It is possible to specify multiple configurations.
+* **configurations**: It is possible to specify multiple configurations.
 If multiple configurations are specified all project will be analyzes for each configuration.
 The global configuration entry applies to every project.
 A configuration entry local to a project will overwrite the global settings.
 Every configuration should have at least a name.